pxbn/my_game_of_life/README.md

 A simple an minimaly interactive python implemenation of Conway's Game of Life.

-To create new alive cells or to delte alive cells, simply click on the corresponding cell.
+To create new alive cells or to delete alive cells, simply click on the corresponding cell.

 Have fun!